Surfside Collapse Day 19: Additional Victims Recovered, Death Toll At 94

 A website has been set up for those impacted by the collapse seeking assistance who have unmet needs.
 That website is SurfsideAssistance.com.

 “It contains all of the state and federal and other sources so that it’s a one-stop-shop for them to get the help they need.
 This includes grief counseling, mental health services, financial support, and many others.
 We know that they are going to continue to need our support in the days, weeks, and months ahead.
-We are here for them to provide all the resources that we can,” said Levine Cava.READ MORE: Vaccinated County Commission Chairman Jose "Pepe" Diaz Tests Positive For COVID-19 While Helping At Surfside Condo Collapse Site
+We are here for them to provide all the resources that we can,” said Levine Cava.READ MORE: Florida House Leader: No Need For Immediate Changes To Building Codes

 Levine Cava said the Small Business Administration, through their outreach and work, has already received 72 applications.
 Forty-three of those are business applications, 29 are homeowners and renters.